 Drawbacks to military conscription include interfering with other forms of education for young people, putting young lives at risk, and compromising the quality of the military with low-skilled draft soldiers.

 Dr. Phillip Gold is President/CEO of Empire Resume and has vast experience writing resumes for both professionals and service-members transitioning from the military into civilian roles.
-He served as a Captain in the U.S. Air Force responsible for leading nuclear missile security.
+He served as a Captain in the U.S. Air Force and was responsible for leading nuclear missile security.
 Phillip is a Certified Professional Resume Writer and holds a BA in Communications from The Ohio State University, an MS in Instructional Technology, an MBA in Finance, and a PhD in Finance.